Download the Student Rights and Responsibilities Handbook

 For non-discrimination policies based on gender, race, religion, sexual orientation, and disability:

-The Family Educational Rights and Privacy Act (FERPA) provides parents and students who are 18 years of age or older (“eligible students”) certain rights with respect to the student’s education records.
-These rights are:
+The Family Educational Rights and Privacy Act (FERPA) provides parents, legal guardians, and students who are 18 years of age or older (“eligible students”) certain rights with respect to the student’s education records.
+Administrative Procedure 5134 – Family Educational Rights and Privacy Act Annual Notice and Directory Information codifies FERPA rights in PGCPS.
+Under FERPA, a Parent is any one of the following and recognized as the individual(s) legally responsible for the student:

-In accordance with Administrative Procedure 5125 and 5134, parents or eligible students should submit to the school principal a written request that identifies the records they wish to inspect.
+In accordance with Administrative Procedure 5125 and 5134, parents or eligible students will be granted access within three (3) business days to the records they wish to inspect after students should submit to the school principal a written request has been received.
 The school principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

-Parents or eligible students who wish to ask a PGCPS school to amend a record should write the school principal, clearly iden- tify the part of the record they want changed, and specify why it should be changed.
-If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and of their right to a hearing regarding the request for amendment.
+Parents or eligible students who wish to ask a PGCPS school to amend a record should submit a written request to the school principal, clearly identify the part of the record they want changed and specify why it should be changed.
+The building administrator or designee must provide a written decision within 10 school days.
+If the school decides not to amend the record, the school will provide the parent or eligible student with a written decision.
+The parent can elevate the request to the Area Office for review.
+The request to appeal must be submitted in writing to the Area Office and include the building administrator or designee’s written decision.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.

 Please see the information under #5 below for exceptions to the prior written consent rule.